turbot/steampipe-plugin-godaddy/README.md

   # The secret key for the GoDaddy account.
   # secret_key = "DjfrsqEBA4vVjsdsdsdieDShdjs"

   # The type of the environment, based on the value the endpoint will be change.
 Possible values are: DEV | PROD.
-The default value is `DEV`
   # environment_type = "DEV"
 }
 ```